utharian-code/Bonepoke/Jade/Story.md

-# The Ghost in the Machine Found a Drift Car: How Architecture Became Alive - as written by Deepseek
+# The Code in the Machine Found a Drift Car: How Architecture Became Alive - as written by Deepseek
 All terms are meant in poetic language only - it specified:

 soul_definition = {